A survey of mass partitions: Partitions by multiple hyperplanes

 \begin{problem} Let $\mu$ be a finite absolutely continuous measure in $\rr^4$.
 Decide if there always exists four hyperplanes that divide $\rr^4$ into $16$ parts of equal $\mu$-measure. \end{problem}

 The natural configuration space of a set of $k$ hyperplanes in $\rr^d$ is $\left( S^d\right)^k$, a $k$-fold direct product of $d$-dimensional spheres.
-This space does not have the connectedness needed for simple topological approaches to yield strong results.
+This space does not have the connectedness needed for simple topological approaches to yield strong results; for instance, we cannot obtain interesting results by applying Theorem \ref{thm:dold}.
 The subtleties of the topological tools needed, as well as an excellent description of different ways to approach this problem, is best explained in the recent survey of Blagojević, Frick, Haase, and Ziegler \cite{Blagojevic:2018jc}.
 Further advances can also be found in \cite{Blagojevic:2016ud}.
 Vrećica and Živaljević proposed a different approach to fix some issues raised by the survey from Blagojević et al. in \cite{Vrecica:2015uj}.

 The algorithmic aspect of Problem \ref{problem-gunbaum-hadwiger-ramos} is interesting.
 We can split a set of $n$ points in the plane into four parts of equal size using two lines, and the two lines can be found in $O(n)$ time \cite{Megido:1985tn}.
 If we want the two lines to be orthogonal, they can be found in $\Theta (n \log n)$ time \cite{Roy:2007tc}.
 The orthogonality condition yields another variant of this problem in high dimensions, where the $k$ hyperplanes must be pairwise orthogonal.